variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 927 16th Street

-Join the Madison and Main Gallery as they continue the new fall show “Home is where the Art is”.
-Meet some of the the artists during the floral demonstration with Croft Family Farms that is planned for First Friday from 5:30-7pm.
-There is nothing like original art to beautify a room or create a comfortable, pleasant living space.
-This show includes pieces designed for functional use in the home as well as artwork inspired by artist’s ideas of home, family, and sense of place.
-The new work of ten guest artists and several gallery artists gives the gallery a fresh look.
-The featured pieces are thought provoking and vibrant with color.
-They include functional and decorative pottery, oil paintings, watercolors, acrylics, maple burl clocks, a variety of handmade jewelry, and many other new works.
-The slate of guest artists include: Miki Baxter, Barbara DeMarlie, Abby Einer, Christina Hellyer, Fred Leuchter, Gregory Mayse, Natalie Opp-Mash, Kara Peterson, Margaret Puentes, and Joni Wilson.
+Lights of Winter," Madison & Main Gallery's 31st annual holiday show will feature original art, unique gifts, and one-of-a-kind ornaments.
+This show includes pieces designed to make the holidays merry.
+The pieces include functional and decorative pottery, oil paintings, watercolors, acrylics, maple burl clocks, a variety of handmade jewelry, felted purses and scarves, and many other new works of art.
+Fourteen guest artists have been invited to join the member artists for this fabulous show.
+Come and meet the artists during the public opening reception planned for First Friday, November 2, from 5-8 p.m.
+The slate of guest artists includes: Cindy Carter, Karen Dietrich, Lon Gatton, Cat Hagan, Joy Jones, Terry Kreuzer, Fred Leuchter, Lori Ozzello, Vivian Perry, Jill Popplewell, Heather Stone, Katie Thomas, Pamela Turan, and Lisa Wilson.
+Light refreshments and live music by the strolling a cappella quartet Risky Business.
 Gallery hours are 10 a.m. to 6 p.m.
 Monday through Friday and 10 a.m. to 4 p.m.
 Saturday.
-For more details about the show, call the Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com
+For more details about the show, call the Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com.

 ### Margie’s Java Joint

 931 16th Street

 Margie’s Java Joint will host "From Lamps to Landscapes" featuring paintings by Susan Haskins.
-Opening reception from 5-7pm on First Friday with refreshments and music.

 ### Mariposa Plants & Flowers